Interventional Radiology: The Basics

 IVC Filter Placement and Removal:

-An inferior vena caval filter is a small device that functions like a catcher's mitt to capture blood clots but allow normal liquid blood to pass.
+An inferior vena naval filter (IVC filter) is a small device that functions like a catcher's mitt to capture blood clots but allow normal liquid blood to pass.
 Generally, patients who develop blood clots are placed on blood thinning medications called anticoagulants to prevent new clots from forming and existing clots from worsening.
 In some cases, patients may not be able to tolerate these medications due to the risk of bleeding or other contraindication and thus an IVC filter must be placed.
 The filter is placed through a vein in the groin or the neck and is used to capture any clot that may attempt to travel from the lower extremities to the lung and/or heart that can be fatal.
 Because cancer makes an individual more likely to develop blood clots, these filters are routinely used in cancer care.
 Placement and removal of an IVC filter is a same day procedure that does not require an overnight hospitalization.

 DVT Thrombolysis and Thrombolectomy: